 SKIP: items with an expiration date

 This was one of the most crucial style lessons I learned from abroad.
 I realized exactly why European women are known for their good style, and it has to do with their reliance on timeless pieces.
-I took note of their clothing choices and wisely invested in pieces like blazers, loafers, and black jeans that I now wear on repeat.
+I took note of their clothing choices and wisely invested in pieces like blazers, loafers, and straight-leg jeans that I now wear on repeat.

 SKIP: sneakers with athleisure clothing